 For optimal patient outcomes, all members of a multidisciplinary medical team (sports physician, orthopedic surgeon, rehabilitation specialist, specialist-trained orthopedic nurse) must interact and have access to the same level of case-related information.

-- ↑ Jump up to:3.0 3.1 de Castro Pochini A, Andreoli CV, Belangero PS, Figueiredo EA, Terra BB, Cohen C, Andrade MD, Cohen M, Ejnisman B. Clinical considerations for the surgical treatment of pectoralis major muscle ruptures based on 60 cases: a prospective study and literature review.
+- de Castro Pochini A, Andreoli CV, Belangero PS, Figueiredo EA, Terra BB, Cohen C, Andrade MD, Cohen M, Ejnisman B. Clinical considerations for the surgical treatment of pectoralis major muscle ruptures based on 60 cases: a prospective study and literature review.
 The American Journal of Sports Medicine.
 2014 Jan;42(1):95-102.